Ken Yamaguchi, MD, PhD

 As a merge of translational and clinical research, drug discovery, diagnostic reagent development and clinical trials are conducting by the Pharma Valley Project.
 The project supports a large-scale drug discovery platform covering development from target search to clinical trial utilizing the sequential research framework provided by the Pharma Valley Center, University of Shizuoka and the Shizuoka Cancer Center.
 The University of Shizuoka is responsible for drug discovery, conducting research into potential anti-cancer drugs and anti-virus agents utilizing a chemical compound library of 70,000 potential targets.
 The Shizuoka Cancer Center conducts collaborative research for the development of anti-cancer drugs from basic research to clinical research; the center is top-ranked in Japan for clinical trials on anti-cancer drugs.
 In order to enable pharmaceutical firms to conduct clinical trial very efficiently, the center introduced a special electronic health record system.
 Furthermore, the Shizuoka clinical trial network was established in order to make the execution of clinical trials more efficient.
 The network consists of 29 hospitals throughout Shizuoka Prefecture, comprising 14,000 beds.

-Shizuoka Cancer Center Research institute and the Pharma Valley Center
+Shizuoka Cancer Center Research institute

 The Pharma Valley Project leads research into the rich and varied regional resources to be found in the Shizuoka area adjacent to Mount Fuji.
 For example, the Regional Resources Research Division in the Shizuoka Cancer Center Research Institute conducts research into the senses of smell and taste utilizing genomics, proteomics and metabolomics.
 Through this initiative, the division in collaboration with Takasago International is conducting research in the area of byoshu, or the smell produced by illnesses such as certain types of cancer.